 - UKGC licenced sites are unlikely to be affected

 For those that aren’t at UKGC licenced sites, things are still unlikely to change when Brexit comes into full effect.
-However, we still recommend that players choose casinos that have licences as this is still the best way to ensure player safety.
+However, we still recommend that players choose casinos that have local licences (such as an NJ online casino) as this is still the best way to ensure player safety.
 Of course, the best protection is under the UKGC licence, but everyone is free to choose which casinos they want to play at.

 Despite some of the more obvious downsides, international sites do offer a lot to UK players.
 The main thing for UK players is to actually find a site that does give access to UK players.
 Of course, it’s possible for players to skirt around any restrictions that might be in place, but they run the risk of violating casino policies and getting banned as a result.